MOSIX is a cluster management system that provides a single-system image.

 Users can start (sequential and parallel) applications on one node,

-while MOSIX automatically seek resources and transparently run them
+while MOSIX automatically seek resources and transparently migrate and

 There is no need to modify applications, copy files, login or assign